We earn a commission if you make a purchase, at no additional cost to you.

 A Star Is Born was not only a major hit film.

-But it also brought one of the most interesting musical collaborations of our times.
+But it also brought one of our most interesting musical collaborations.

 We got the chance to hear Bradley Cooper singing with Lady Gaga.

-Shallow not only became an instant classic but also got attention from guitar players because it’s just one of those really good acoustic guitar songs.
+Shallow became an instant classic and got attention from guitar players because it’s just one of those really good acoustic guitar songs.

 Even if you just play the chords and sing along to it, Shallow remains a fun song to perform.